Massachusetts Pedestrian Accident Lawyer

 - Drive while distracted by their cell phones, GPS, or other electronic devices

-Comparative Negligence in Pedestrian Injury Claims
+Comparative Negligence in a Pedestrian Injury Claim in Massachusetts

 Pedestrian accident claims often are challenging because the insurance company will attempt to blame the pedestrians for the accident that caused their injuries.
 They may argue that the pedestrians should have used reasonable care to protect themselves and should have seen the oncoming motor vehicle.
 Even if the pedestrians were in crosswalks at the time of the accident, insurance companies might try to paint a picture of pedestrians whose carelessness led to their injuries.